horm-database/go-horm/README.md

         "_score" : 1.0,
         "_source" : {
           "age" : 17,
-          "article" : "Design and analysis of algorithms and data structures", "birthday" : "1987-08-27",
+          "article" : "practice and theory of programming language and systems design", "birthday" : "1987-08-27",
           "created_at" : "2024-12-26T19:38:59.750328+08:00",
           "exam_time" : "15:30:00",